hamorillo/intel_people_counter/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ### Execute script
 I've created a small script `execute.sh` in order to save all the execution command I'd used.

+### Reset Stats
+In order to make easy the reset of stats, I add a new button on the stats zone.
+Just click on the button initialize all the stats.

 ## Assess Effects on End User Needs

 You could see a detailed test with some modifications over the same image in [images test](./WRITEUP-imagestest.md).